Energy Rebates in Australia: Rebates and Concessions for Electricity and Gas Bills

 To apply, contact Origin Energy.
 Current Origin Energy customers will begin receiving the discount as soon as Origin agrees to the plan.
 New customers switching to Origin Energy will need to wait for Origin to send out someone for a special meter reading and transfer the account from your current provider.
 Origin, however, cannot transfer your concession.
 To transfer your concession, contact ConcessionSA once you receive your first electricity bill.

-Concessions and Rebates in Victoria
+Electricity Concessions and Energy Rebates in Victoria

 Victorian residents have a number of energy rebates and concessions available to them for both gas and electricity.
 Here we outline what energy rebates residents can apply for, as well as eligibility requirements and how to apply.